Saint-Domingue: The Haitian Revolution

-The Vicomte de Rochambeau fought a brutal campaign.
+Rochambeau fought a brutal campaign.
 His atrocities helped rally many former French loyalists to the Haitian rebel cause.
 A passage from the personal secretary of the later King of Northern Haiti (1811–1820), Henry I describes punishments some slaves received:

 Have they not hung up men with heads downward, drowned them in sacks, crucified them on planks, buried them alive, crushed them in mortars?
 Have they not forced them to consume faeces?
 And, having flayed them with the lash, have they not cast them alive to be devoured by worms, or onto anthills, or lashed them to stakes in the swamp to be devoured by mosquitoes?
 Have they not thrown them into boiling cauldrons of cane syrup?
 Have they not put men and women inside barrels studded with spikes and rolled them down mountainsides into the abyss?
 Have they not consigned these miserable blacks to man eating-dogs until the latter, sated by human flesh, left the mangled victims to be finished off with bayonet and poniard?

 Eventually, the British allied with the Haitian revolutionaries and enacted a naval blockade on the French forces.
 Dessalines led the Haitian revolution until its completion, when the French forces were finally defeated in 1803.
 The last battle of the Haitian Revolution, the Battle of Vertières, occurred on 18 November 1803, near Cap-Haïtien.
 When the French withdrew, they had only 7,000 troops left to ship to France.

-In 1804, remaining white French people in Saint-Domingue were massacred under Dessalines orders.
+In 1804, the remaining white French people in Saint-Domingue were massacred under Dessalines' orders.
 Ex-slaves or Creoles who declared to be traitors to Dessalines' rule were also killed.